 COVID-19 has drastically increased the number of employees working remotely.
 Individuals who can complete their jobs from home have rarely been in the office since the global pandemic began.
 While this has several benefits for both employees and employers alike, it has caused a few challenges.
-One of the challenges associated with remote workers is the managing of workers’ Comp.
-While several businesses have different policies, each has struggled to decide on and communicate clear guidelines for workers’ Comp and remote workers.
-However, there are a few questions that we can answer that will help you understand your eligibility (or responsibility) for workers’ Comp.
+One of the challenges associated with remote workers is the management of Workers’ Comp.
+While several businesses have different policies, each has struggled to decide on and communicate clear guidelines for Workers’ Comp and remote workers.
+However, there are a few questions that we can answer that will help you understand your eligibility (or responsibility) for Workers’ Comp.

 Here’s what you need to know.

 The short answer here is yes.
 Generally, remote workers are eligible for workers’ compensation under their employer’s policies.
 This typically only applies if the injury occurred during work hours or while completing a work-related task.

 However, since the employee works remotely, the burden of proof falls on them to show that the injury they received occurred while acting on behalf of their employer.
 Arbitrators will consider the condition of the employee’s home during court procedures as the employer is not responsible for the upkeep of its employees’ homes.

 What Are Common Work-From-Home Injuries?

 There are several different types of injuries an employee may sustain while working from home.
 Since a home environment doesn’t have the same safety standards as a physical workplace, there are more ways a remote worker can be injured.
 There are two primary ways that a remote worker may suffer an injury at home.

 Cumulative injuries occur from repetitive movements or repeated use of a specific part of the body.
 Over time, this repeated use can wear down the body and cause damage or injury.
 Common causes of cumulative injuries are poor posture or an ergonomically incorrect workstation.